Iceland car rental Show menu

 One of the most awesome waterfalls in Iceland is also one of the more remote locations in our guide.
 What makes Dynjandi truly remarkable is its shape, which makes it look like a beautiful white bridal veil.
 The quirky Icelandic geology produces some flamboyant falls that you cannot find anywhere else in the world.

-The waterfall is 100 meters high and flows down the side of a cliff that ends 60 meters wide at the bottom.
-Located in the Westfjords it is more remote but this simply adds to the appeal of the waterfall.
+The waterfall is 100 meters high and flows down the side of a cliff that is 60 meters wide at the bottom.
+Located in the Westfjords, it is more remote, but this simply adds to the appeal of the waterfall.
 It is one in a row of seven waterfalls in the region, with plenty more to see locally.
 However, with over a 6-hour drive away from Reykjavik, you should think about staying closer to the Westfjords if you plan on visiting.

 Dynjandi waterfall in West Iceland